Tzu-Hsien Tung

 Tzu-Hsien Tung (童子賢 (Tóng Zǐxián); born c.
 1960) is a Taiwanese businessman and philanthropist.
 He is a co-founder and former vice chairman of Asus.
-He serves as the chairman of Pegatron, currently.
+Currently, he serves as the chairman of Pegatron.
+Tung received an honorary Doctor of Science degree from National Dong Hwa University in 2015 and funded the establishment of the Yang Mu Center for Literary Studies at NDHU College of Humanities and Social Sciences.

-Early life
+Early life and education

-T.H.
-Tung was born in 1960 and grew up in Ruisui, Hualien County, Taiwan.
+Tzu-Hsien Tung was born in 1960 and grew up in Ruisui, Hualien County, Taiwan.
 His father was a watchmaker.
 He grew up in the countryside, without a television set, and played Little League Baseball.
 He became an avid reader, and was influenced by the works of Yang Mu and Hu Shih.

 Tung received a master's degree in computer and communication engineering from the National Taipei University of Technology.
 While he was at university, he regularly skipped class to read independently instead, often reading censored books.
 He was also the editor-in-chief of the campus newspaper.

 Career

 Tung started his career at Acer Inc. T.H.
 Tung co-founded Asus in 1989.
 He served as its vice chairman.
 He became the majority shareholder of Eslite Bookstore.

 Tung serves as the chairman of Pegatron.
 Additionally, he serves as the chairman of Kinsus and Lumens.